sebog99/Sebastian-Otegui-repository/README.md

 5.- Hurricane Analysis:
   Organize and manipulate data using Python lists and dictionaries to categorize the information from various hurricanes 🌪️.

+6.- Product Defects:
+  Distribution theory usibg the `Poisson distribution` to to rate the exoected parameter of defects.

-6.- Reggie Linear Regression Skeleton:
+7.- Reggie Linear Regression Skeleton:
   Simple `Linear Regresion` code with Python 🐍.

-7.- Frida Kahlo Project:
+8.- Frida Kahlo Project:
   Using Python lists to regroup information.